-by Vanessa D. Fabbre, PhD, LCSW, Assistant Professor, Brown School
+Written by Vanessa D. Fabbre, PhD, LCSW, assistant professor at the Brown School

 - Critically analyze personal and professional attitudes toward sexual orientation, gender identity, and age, and understand how factors such as culture, religion, media, and health and human service systems influence attitudes and ethical decision making; and

-- Understand and articulate the ways that larger social and cultural contexts have negatively impacted LGBT[Q] older adults as a historically disadvantaged population (84-85).
+- Understand and articulate the ways that larger social and cultural contexts have negatively impacted LGBT[Q] older adults as a historically disadvantaged population.

 These recommended competencies challenge social workers to achieve high levels of self-awareness and understanding of structural forces that influence their context for practice.
 Yet, how to translate these ideals into actual practice skills may not always be clear.
 I argue that by embracing a queer aging perspective that relies on critical reflectivity, practitioners are better equipped to fulfill these competencies in their work.

 At its most fundamental level, a queer perspective challenges social norms that assume universal heterosexuality and gender conformity and oppress those who resist normative expectations for identity, sexuality and gender (Jagose, 1996).

 The primary aim of incorporating queer perspectives into practice with older adults is to heighten sensitivity to heteronormativity, heterosexism, and transphobia and to bolster one’s capacity to combat these social forces through practice.
 But how does one actually go about resisting these norms and promoting change?
 I argue that more attention to critical reflectivity holds the potential to guide this work.